-After independence from French colonial rule in 1962 a government-financed production system supported a film industry that aimed to formulate a new vision for an alternative cinema, and Algeria became a hub of Third World filmmaking.
-This New Algerian cinema reached its zenith with the Palme d’Or awarded to Chroniques des annés de braise/Chronicle of the Years of Fire (Mohamed Lakhdar Hamina, 1975).
-Hamina’s film traced “the development of the different Algerian resistance movements from the beginning of colonization until the insurrection in 1954”, through the eyes of “a peasant family [who] represent Algeria as a whole” (Spaas 136).
+Algeria became a hub of Third World filmmaking after independence from French colonial rule in 1962.
+At this time a government-financed production system was implemented with the aim to support a film industry that would form an alternative national vision.
+This New Algerian cinema reached its zenith with the Palme d’Or awarded to Mohamed Lakhdar-Hamina’s Chroniques des annés de braise/Chronicle of the Years of Fire (1975).
+Lakhdar-Hamina’s film traced “the development of the different Algerian resistance movements from the beginning of colonisation until the insurrection in 1954 [through the eyes of] “a peasant family [who] represent Algeria as a whole” (Spaas 136).
 A thriving Cinémathèque was built in Algiers that was deemed “the most important in Africa, preserving thousands of prints and showing five different films each day” (Salmane 20).

-In spite of the inclement conditions, this period saw three films made in the indigenous Amazigh language: Machaho (Belkacem Hadjadj, 1995), La Montagne de Baya/Baya’s Mountain (Azzedine Meddou, 1997) and La colline oubliée/The Forgotten Hill (Abderrahmane Bouguermouh, 1996).
+In spite of the inclement conditions, this period saw three films made in the indigenous Amazigh language: Machaho (1995), La Montagne de Baya/Baya’s Mountain (1997) and La colline oubliée/The Forgotten Hill (1996).
 Beyond their themes, these films in particular play homage to Algeria’s Amazigh (or ‘Berber’) people and constitute a significant move within the restrictive atmosphere of the period since this “large ethnolinguistic minority [had] long been discounted and even suppressed by the Arabo-Islamic Algerian regime”(Greenhouse 199).
-Indeed, the production of these films subsequently led to “the Algerian government’s decision in 2002 [...] to make the Berber language [...] a national language” (Zoubir 232).
+Indeed, the production of these films subsequently led to the Algerian government’s decision in 2002 to make the Berber language a national language (see Zoubir 232).

 The situation has changed since the early 2000s, and contemporary Algerian cinema has entered a period of rediscovery both in terms of its purpose and the upholding of a filmmaker’s right as a citizen to participate in culture through creative means (an indication of the widely held desire for democracy in the country).
 The cinema’s revival, which is seen by critics to have begun in 2003, echoed the principles of the earlier period of Algerian cinematic eminence in the 1960s and 1970s, actively engaging with history and expressing a desire for socially progressive change.
 However, instead of government-approved accounts of the liberation struggle (the subject of many earlier films), contemporary filmmakers have focused on “the transmission of corporeal gendered memory, of marginalized cultural identities, and of neglected historical origins” (Austin 2010).

-The large budget allocated to the film season “Hommage aux cinéastes algériens” at the Institut du Monde Arabe in Paris in 2003, as part of the Year of Algeria in France (a series of events which explored Algeria through the arts), indicates the resurgence of filmmaking in Algeria, and included the screening of films produced by Algerian filmmakers working in Algeria, Algerian filmmakers who have since continued their work in France, and beur filmmakers, also working in France.
-This diaspora of Algerian filmmakers is indicative of the displacement of key practitioners to Europe as a result of the civil war; however, the film season also clearly indicated that domestic production had restarted.
+The large budget allocated to the film season “Hommage aux cinéastes algériens” at the Institut du Monde Arabe in Paris in 2003, as part of the Year of Algeria in France, a series of events which explored Algeria through the arts, indicated the resurgence of filmmaking in Algeria.
+The season included the screening of films produced by Algerian filmmakers working in Algeria, Algerian filmmakers who have since continued their work in France and beur (French citizens of Algerian origin) filmmakers also working in France.
+This diaspora of Algerian filmmakers is indicative of the displacement of key practitioners to Europe as a result of the civil war.
+However, the film season also clearly indicated that domestic production had restarted.
 Another factor which has contributed to the regeneration of the cinema was the organization of the Taghid d’or Short Film Festival in 2007, which aims to cultivate new talent.
 The festival not only emphasizes the benefits of short films as an ideal way to develop and showcase artistic skill, but also, and more importantly, directs attention to the rebirth of Algeria’s film industry.
 This emphasis on domestic cinema, rather than diasporic Algerian filmmaking, has acted as a catalyst for film production in Algeria.

 Armes, Roy.
 ‘Algeria’.
 Variety International Film Guide 2005.
 Los Angeles: Silman-James Press, 2005.
 Print.